Blindsided: When Closet Skeletons Speak

 Sit down and shut up and if you have a disagreement or adverse feeling learn to deal with it because “God’s anointed” must be the one in the right…. that seems to be the attitude far too prevalent in many circles today.”

 In this series I share my thoughts and opinions concerning these ministers and the events which led to my departure.
-Click here to continue reading: “Blindsided: Douglas Stauffer’s August 2020 Voicemail” or click on a title below.
-[Links will be added as new blogs are posted.]
+Click here to continue reading: “Blindsided: Douglas Stauffer’s August 2020 Voicemail” or click on the link below.

 Using the Lord’s name in vain